Daisy Keech Goes Braless In Sheer White Top For Flirty New Photo

 “Youu ar sooo prettyy [sic] daisy,” a third fan added along with a number of flame emoji.

-Keech has been flaunting her rock hard abs in a number of photos over the past two weeks.
-Previously, The Inquisitr shared that the bombshell put her rock-hard abs on full display in the image, adding some sex appeal to the look with a black crop top that showed a little cleavage.
-That post also earned rave reviews from her fans as well.
+Keech has been flaunting her rock-hard abs in a number of photos over the past two weeks.
+Earlier this month, The Inquisitr shared that the bombshell put her toned abs on full display in one image on Instagram.
+To add some sex appeal to the look, she wore a black crop top that showed a little cleavage.
+The post also earned rave reviews from her fans.